Lakenhal (18)

 Today: Still there

 Hitler’s car in front of the Gravensteen fortress.
-Hitler probably did not go inside the fortress.
-(Mathot, 2001)
+Hitler probably did not go inside the fortress. (pictures: Heinrich Hoffmann, 1940)

 The house where Joseph Goethals lived. (picture: the Hitlerpages, 2009)